IQSS/askdataverse/askdata/README.md

 ## Known issues
 * can generate hallucinations
-* can remain stuck into a loop that lead to no aswer or an error
+* can remain stuck into a loop that lead to no answer or an error
 * there is no control over long queries, so the code may return an error
 * the generated SQL query can be too large for the context window of the LLM
 * if the data is too large the tool may fail to launch (out of memory)